Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 *syntax: helpers = perf.setup_kong(version)*

-Prepares base environment and installs Kong with `version, then returns the `spec.helpers` module.
+Prepares base environment and installs {{site.base_gateway}} with `version`, then returns the `spec.helpers` module.
-Throws error if any.
+Throws error, if any.
 Calling this function also invokes `perf.setup()`.

-To select a git hash or tag, use `"git:<hash>"` as version.
-Otherwise, the framework will treat the `version` as a release version and will download binary packages from Kong's distribution website.
+To select a git hash or tag, use `"git:<hash>"` as the version.
+Otherwise, the framework treats the `version` as a release version and downloads binary packages from Kong's distribution website.

 The framework sets up some environment variables before importing `spec.helpers` modules.